 After Gideon’s divine encounter with the Angel of the LORD in Ophrah, he blew the trumpet and sounded an alarm of war to muster up the men of Israel for war against their oppressors, the Midianites.

-At the sound of the alarm, thirty-two thousands men of Israel responded and volunteered enthusiastically.
+At the sound of the alarm, thirty-two thousand men of Israel responded and volunteered enthusiastically.

-But, God was not pleased with the mixed multitude, so He said to Gideon, “The people who are with you are too many for Me to give the Midianites into their hands, lest Israel claim glory for itself against Me, saying, ‘My own hand has saved me.”
+But God was not pleased with the mixed multitude, so He said to Gideon, “The people who are with you are too many for Me to give the Midianites into their hands, lest Israel claims glory for itself against Me, saying, ‘My own hand has saved me.”
 (Judg.
 7:2 NKJV).

 Therefore, Gideon proclaimed in the hearing of the people, saying, “Whoever is fearful and afraid, let him turn and depart at once from Mount Gilead.'”
 And twenty-two thousand of the people returned, and ten thousand remained.”
 (Judg.
 7:3 NKJV).

-When the ten thousand willing, enthusiastic and resolute volunteers in Gideon’s camp were brought down to the brook for a test, only three hundred men were approved of and endorsed by God.
+When the ten thousand willing, enthusiastic and relentless volunteers in Gideon’s camp were brought down to the brook for a test, only three hundred men were approved of and endorsed by God.